swedishc/sandbox/README.md

 1. From this folder, run `python -m http.server 8000`.
 2. Visit `http://localhost:8000` in your browser.
 3. Click **New Round**, then play a few **Hit** and **Stand** actions to confirm scoring and round-ending messages appear.
+4. Click **Test** to run the 10,000-hand strategy simulation.
+It begins with $1,000, bets the $20 minimum each hand (optimal when you don't have a counting edge), and reports the resulting win rate and ending bankroll.

 ## GitHub note
 All game files live at the repository root (`index.html`, `script.js`, `styles.css`, and this README).
 If you do not see them on GitHub, push the branch to your remote.